EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/50_how-to-iterate-kv-table.md

   * `personal_id`.
 * A unique index, named `account_name_uidx`, defined on the `account_name` property..

-Refer to the following possible implementation of your starting point.
+Refer to the following reference implementation for your starting point:

 `smartcontract.hpp file`